 - Keep the entire survey simple and short, with jargon-free, one-liner questions and options.

 - Double-barreled Likert scale questions are confusing and often lead to neutral response bias.
 Try not to use it.
-Instead, read this and use Likert scale questions rightly.
+Instead, look at the Likert Scale Guide and use Likert scale questions correctly.

 6. Question & Answer Order Bias